mdn/content/files/en-us/web/css/hyphenate-character/index.md

 ## Examples

-This example shows three identical blocks of text that have {{cssxref("hyphens")}} set to ensure that they break wherever needed, and on soft hyphen breaks (created using `&shy;`).
+This example shows two identical blocks of text that have {{cssxref("hyphens")}} set to ensure that they break wherever needed, and on soft hyphen breaks (created using `&shy;`).
 The first block has the value of the hyphen changed to the equals symbol ("`=`").
-The second block has `hyphenate-character: auto`, while the third does not apply `hyphenate-character` Note that in this case there is no difference in the rendering of the last two blocks.
+The second block has no hyphenate-chacter set, which is equivalent to `hyphenate-character: auto` for user agents that support this property.

 #### HTML